zehra-kaya16/cardiac-mri-segmentation-vqa/README.md

-# 🫀 ACDC Cardiac MRI Segmentation Web Application
+# Cardiac MRI Segmentation and Clinical Parameter Estimation with VQA

 Web-based application for cardiac MRI segmentation and functional parameter estimation (EDV, ESV, EF) using deep learning models, FastAPI backend, and React (Vite) frontend.
 Based on the **ACDC (MICCAI 2017) dataset**.